-The Viikki Environmental House is a demonstration area for heating Demand Response (DR) in an office building.
-The main objective is to show that decreasing or increasing momentary indoor temperature in rooms can lower the cost of district heating (DH).
+The Viikki Environmental House is a demonstration area for smart heating solution as well as heat demand response (DR) in an office building.
+The main objective is to show that decreasing or increasing momentary indoor temperature in rooms based on the command of energy company, Helen, can be technically done.
+If large volumes participate in heat DR in future, it would contribute to the emissions reductions targets of Helsinki since peak consumption times would be reduced.
 The target is to cut peaks and fill gaps of the heating demand curve without jeopardizing the indoor comfort of the employees.
 Digital thermostats, which keep the indoor temperature of the room stable, contribute to an increase of thermal comfort in the Environment House.

 Heating Demand Response has been studied in Finland since 2003 (Kärkkäinen et al 2004).
 In this project, the maximum heat load of a concrete building was reduced for 2-3 hours by 20-25% in average.
 The authors concluded that the building mass has a large storage capacity and the air has a correspondingly a small one.
-In this study, load shedding, i.e. deliberate control of consumption, was fulfilled with time-based control devices which are restricted in flexibility
+In this study, load shedding, i.e. deliberate control of consumption, was fulfilled with time-based control devices which are restricted in flexibility.